1922–23 Ottawa Senators season: Ottawa Senators 3, Montreal Canadiens 2

-Ottawa Senators 3, Montreal Canadiens 2
+Ottawa Senators 3, Vancouver Maroons 1

 The Maroons lost to the Edmonton Eskimos in the WCHL Finals, so they would have to face Ottawa, with the winner of this series playing Edmonton for the Stanley Cup.
 The series was played at Denman Arena in Vancouver.

 The series opened on March 16 in Vancouver.
 The Senators and Maroons played a tightly defensive game, as the game remained tied 0-0 after two periods.
 In the third period, the Senators Punch Broadbent broke the scoreless tie, as Ottawa held on to win the game 1-0 and take the series opener.
 Goaltender Clint Benedict recorded the shutout for the Senators.

 In the second game played on March 19, the Maroons broke out of their scoring slump, scoring three goals in the first period to take a 3–0 lead, as Frank Boucher scored twice for Vancouver, while Art Duncan scored the other goal.
 Duncan scored his second goal of the game in the second period, extending Vancouver's lead to 4–0.
 In the third period, Ottawa's Georges Boucher broke the shutout, however, Vancouver won the game 4-1 and evened the series up at one game each.

 The third game of the series was played on March 23.
 Vancouver opened the scoring on a goal by Alf Skinner, however, the Senators Punch Broadbent scored twice, as Ottawa took a 2–1 lead into the first intermission.
 Mickey MacKay of the Maroons tied the game with a goal late in the second period, as Ottawa and Vancouver were tied 2-2 after two periods.
 In the third period, the Senators Frank Nighbor scored a goal 2:13 into the period, as Ottawa hung on to defeat the Maroons 3-2 and re-take the series lead.

 The fourth game was played on March 26 and was a must-win for the Maroons.
 The Senators struck first, as Georges Boucher and Eddie Gerard scored to give Ottawa a 2–0 lead after the first period.
 Ottawa's Punch Broadbent scored the lone goal of the second period, extending the Senators lead to 3-0 after two periods.
 The Senators King Clancy scored midway through the third period, as Ottawa took a 4–0 lead.
 The Maroons were finally able to beat Clint Benedict with just over three minutes remaining in the game on a goal by Smokey Harris.
 Ottawa's Punch Broadbent scored his second goal of the game with just four seconds remaining, as the Senators won the game 5-1 and won the series.